 - Most Travellers: Typhoid, Hepatitis A

-- Some Travellers: Hepatitis B, Rabies, Cholera and Japanese Encephalitis
+- Some Travellers: Hepatitis B, Rabies, Cholera, and Japanese Encephalitis

 You should also note that there is a High Risk of Malaria across Cambodia, so you should probably take Malaria tablets with you and reduce mosquito bites the best you can.

-Now we hope that you understand Cambodia better, moreover we hope to inspire you to travel to Cambodia.
+Now we hope that you understand Cambodia better.
+Moreover, we hope to inspire you to travel to Cambodia.
 We want you to both enjoy every great thing Cambodia has to offer and deal with the bad and frustrating things that have.

-Our Recommended Travel Guide Books For Cambodia
+Our Recommended Cambodia Travel Guide Books

 The Rough Guide to Cambodia (Rough Guides)